dana-team/hns-nqs-plugin/README.md

+# work In progress might not run

 # NodeQuotaSync Plugin for HNS

-The NodeQuotaSync plugin enables syncing the root quota and secondary subNamespace with the nodes' resources in the cluster.
-It provides support for resources multiplier for auto commit and reserved resources mechanism, making it easier to troubleshoot nodes without affecting the subnamespace wallets.
+The NodeQuotaSync plugin enables syncing the root subnamespace and secondary subnamespace with the nodes aloocatable resources in the cluster.
+It provides support for resources multiplier for over commit and reserved resources mechanism, making it easier to troubleshoot nodes without affecting the subnamespace wallets.

 ## Features

-- Syncs root quota and secondary subNamespace with nodes' resources
+- Auto sync root subnamespace and secondary subnamespace with the matching nodes allocatable resources.
-- Resources multiplier for auto commit
+- Configureable resources multiplier for over commit.
-- Reserved resources mechanism for troubleshooting nodes
+- Reserved resources mechanism for remove nodes in a safe way.
+- Config CRD

 ## Installation